mstorsjo/llvm-mingw/README.md

 This will download and build all parts of the toolchain, and build a few demo apps to show and verify that the toolchain works.

-The produced toolchain can be extracted by running this command with the image id from the `docker build` command above (ending with e.g.
-`Successfully built d8b13aad965a`):

-    ./extract-docker.sh d8b13aad965a prefix

-This copies the directory `prefix` (which contains the whole toolchain, with headers and link libraries for all four architectures) from the built docker image into the current directory.
-The Dockerfile currently builds in an Ubuntu 16.04 environment, so the extracted toolchain can at least be used in such an environment.

-The extracted toolchain can be used by adding `prefix/bin` to `$PATH` and calling e.g. `x86_64-w64-ming32-clang`.
-(If using the extracted toolchain in an environment that already have got a normal GCC based MinGW toolchain with the same triplet prefix in the same path, you may need to add `--sysroot=path/to/prefix/x86_64-w64-mingw32` to the clang commands.)

 Other branches in this repo contain patches that might not have been merged upstream yet, and tests of building third party projects using